KamranAzeem/docker-to-kubernetes/Migration-Part-2.md

 ```

 The biggest hurdle in such applications is to create the image.
 The problem is that even if the image is a public image, we would not know what is the tag/version number of the latest image.
 The work around is to (a) always use `latest` , or (b) create/assign version numbers yourself and assign them as tags to the image.
-Doing any of (a) or (b) is **not** recommended.
-This means, we would definitely need to involve CircleCI for this.
+Doing any of (a) or (b) is **not** recommended - as it is manual work.
+We need to automate this somehow, which in-turn means we need to use CircleCI.

 ## Prepare to deploy on Kubernetes - manually: